markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-1/welcome.md

 </details>

-Your first challenges:
-- Run a command directly in the terminal (try `echo "hi"`).
-- Move on to the next step.
+Move onto the next step once you are comfortable with the learning environment.